 This center is an association of 12 faith traditions serving the educational community of CSULB.
 The Center strives to enhance the educational experience by encouraging students, faculty and staff in their pursuit of spiritual growth, community building, faith development and personal values.
 For more information, please call (562) 985- 7595 or visit University Library, Room 502.

 University Student Union

-Located in the center of campus, the 180,000 University Student Union (USU) offers weekly entertainment programs and numerous recreation and leisure events.
-A “home away from home,” the USU’s amenities include cosmic bowling lanes, billiards, video gaming, various lounge spaces, an outdoor swimming pool, a rentable event and meeting space, a coffee house, and a food court.
-Retail vendors include a hair salon, a full-service bank, and ATMs for Chase Bank, Bank of America, and SchoolsFirst Credit Union.
-Discounted theme park and movie tickets are also sold at the USU Information & Ticket Center.
-Operated by Associated Students, Inc. (ASI).
-For more information, please visit ASI website.
+Located in the center of campus, the 180,000 suare foot University Student Union (USU) offers weekly entertainment programs and numerous recreation and leisure events.
+A “home away from home,” the USU’s amenities include cosmic bowling lanes, billiards, video gaming, various lounge spaces, a rentable event and meeting space, a coffee house, and a food court.
+Retail vendors include a hair salon, a full-service bank, and ATMs for Southland Credit Union and SchoolsFirst Credit Union.
+Discounted theme park and movie tickets are also sold at the USU Information & Ticket Center, operated by Associated Students, Inc. (ASI).
+For more information, please visit the ASI website.